Best Food and Drink Pairings for Takis

 Why dairy beats everything else

-It comes up repeatedly because it is genuinely true: dairy is the most effective way to manage Takis heat.
-The science is straightforward.
-Capsaicin — the compound responsible for chilli heat — is a non-polar molecule, meaning it does not dissolve in water.
+Dairy outperforms every other heat remedy here because the chemistry is different.
+Capsaicin – the compound responsible for chilli heat – is a non-polar molecule, meaning it doesn't dissolve in water.
 Drinking water after Takis moves the capsaicin around your mouth rather than removing it.
-Dairy contains two things that work: fat, which capsaicin dissolves into, and casein, a protein that binds to capsaicin and pulls it away from the receptors that register pain.
+Dairy contains two things that actually work: fat, which capsaicin dissolves into, and casein, a protein that binds to capsaicin and pulls it away from the receptors that register pain.
 The result is faster, more complete relief than any water-based drink can offer.

-This is also why cream cheese as a dip is so effective — you are applying the fat-and-casein combination directly at the source, before the capsaicin even reaches the back of your throat.
+Cream cheese as a dip earns its place for exactly this reason – you are applying the fat-and-casein combination directly at the source, before the capsaicin even reaches the back of your throat.